lingochamp/okcheck/README.md

             // Whether allow the build to continue if there are warnings ignoreFailures = false
-            // We will use the default excludeBugFilter file build-in the okcheck excludeBugFilter = null
+            // We will use the default excludeFilter file build-in the okcheck excludeFilter = null
         }
         pmd {
             enabled = true